+This 1.1 - 1. atatura - (11 CADE

-This block CADE - Disagreement
+This block status of the 8

-is optional Repurchase Call Delay
+is optional contract note Repurchase Call Delay

-and can be The instruction has not been
+and can be [in case the

-omitted in matched because the
+omitted in contract note is matched because the

-case the repurchase call delay does not
+case the not matched]. repurchase call delay does not

-status match.
+status codes match.

-codes is CLAT - Counterparty too late
+is match.
+CLAT - Counterparty too late

-match. for Matching
+for Matching

 The instruction has not been

 matched.
 Counterparty's

 instruction was too late for

 matching.

 CMIS- Matching Instruction

 Not Found

 The instruction has not been

 matched; the matching

 instruction from your

 counterparty could not be

 found.

 CPCA- Counterparty

 Cancelled Instruction

 Your instruction is unmatched.

 Your counterparty has

 cancelled their instruction.

 DDAT- Disagreement

 Settlement Date

 The instruction has not been

 matched; the counterparty

-disagrees with the settlement
+disagrees with the settlement date/time.

-date/time.

-DDEA- Disagreement Deal
+DDEA- Disagreement Deal Price

-Price

 The deal price does not match.

-DELN- Disagreement
+DELN-Disagreement Direction

-Direction of Trade
+of Trade

 The instruction has not been

 matched; the counterparty

-expects a delivery from you,
+expects a delivery from you, not

-not a receipt, or vice versa.
+a receipt, or vice versa.

 DEPT- Disagreement Place of

 Settlement

+ר יי יי (ידר ביו

 The instruction has not been

-The instruction has not been

 matched; the counterparty

 disagrees with the place of

 settlement.

 DMON- Disagreement

 Settlement Amount

 The instruction has not been

 matched; the counterparty

 disagrees with the settlement

 amount.

 DQUA- Disagreement

 Quantity

 The instruction has not been

 matched; the counterparty

 disagrees with the quantity of

 securities.

 DSEC- Disagreement Security

 The instruction has not been

 matched; the counterparty

 disagrees with the

 security/issue (i.e. ISIN differs,

 Financial Instrument Attributes

 differs).

 DTRA- Not Recognised

 The instruction has not been

 matched; the counterparty has

 been contacted or has contacted

 us.
 Counterparty does not

 recognise the transaction.

 DTRD- Disagreement Trade

 Date

 The instruction has not been

 matched; the counterparty

 disagrees with the trade date.

 FORF- Disagreement Forfeit

 Repurchase Amount

 The forfeit repurchase amount

 does not match.

 FRAP- Disagreement Payment

 Code

 The instruction is unmatched

 because the wrong instruction

 was sent; your instruction is

-, , , , , , , , , , , , , , , , , , ,

 free, counterparty is against

 payment or vice versa.

 ICAG- Incorrect Agent

 The instruction has not been

-matched; incorrect delivering
+matched; incorrect delivering or

-or receiving agent.
+receiving agent. (counterparty

-(counterparty is incorrect).
+is incorrect).

 ICUS- Disagreement receiving

 or delivering custodian

 The instruction has not been

-matched; incorrect delivering
+matched; incorrect delivering or

-or receiving custodian.
+receiving custodian.

 IEXE- Incorrect Buyer or Seller

 The instruction has not been

 matched; incorrect buyer

 (receiver) or seller (deliverer).

 IIND- Disagreement common

 reference

 The instruction has not been

 matched; the counterparty

 disagrees with the common

 reference (for markets where a

 common reference is used as a

 matching criterion).

 LATE- Your Instruction Too

 Late for Matching

 The instruction has not been

 matched.
 Your instruction was

 too late for matching.

 NARR- Narrative

 Other (see narrative reason).

 NCRR- Disagreement

 Currency Settlement Amount

 The instruction has not been

 matched; the counterparty

 disagrees with the currency of

 the settlement amount.

 NMAS- No Matching Started

 The instruction has not been

+The instruction has not been

-matched; the matching process
+matched; he matching process

-did not yet start.
+did n ot yet start.

-PHYS- Disagreement Physical
+PHYS- D sagreement Physical

+settlement

-settlement The instruction has not been matched.
-The counterparty is for physical settlement, your instruction is not, or vice versa.
+The instr uction has not been

 matched.
-The counterparty is for physical settlement, your instruction is not, or vice versa.
+The counterparty is

-for physical settlement, your instruction is not, or vice versa.
+cal settlement, your

-instruction is not, or vice versa.
+is not, or vice versa.

--

-PLCE- Disagreement Place of
+sagreement Place of

-Trade
+Trade sagreement race or

-Place of trade does not match.
+cade does not match.

-PODU- Possible Duplicate
+Possible Duplicate

 Instruction

-The instruction has not been
+action has not been

-matched.
 It is a possible

--

-1
+duplicate

 REGD- Disagreement

-Registration Details
+Registratio n Details

-The instruction has not been
+The instr uction has not been

 matched; there are

-discrepancies in the
+discrepand ies in the

-registrations details linked to
+ns details linked to

 the transaction.

-REPA- Disagreement
+Disagreement

-Repurchase Amount
+e Amount

-Repurchase amount does not
+Ĩ se amount does not

-match.
+match. se uniount does not

 REPO- Disagreement

-Repurchase Rate
+0

+Repurchas

-Repurchase rate does not
+- se rate does not

 match.

 REPP- Disagreement

-Repurchase Premium Amount
+- e Premium Amount

-Repurchase premium amount
+se premium amount

 does not match.

 RERT- Disagreement

-Repurchase Rate Type
+Repurchas e Rate Type

-Repurchase rate type does not
+Repurcha se rate type does not

 match.

-RSPR- Disagreement
+RSPR-

-Repurchase Spread Rate

-1 1

-not match.

-RTGS- Disagreement RTGS
+Disagreement

-Repurchase Spread Rate Repurchase spread rate does not match.